On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: Additional experiment details

-\textbf{Hopper Environment.} We further consider an environment Hopper from gym, whose state and action space are both continuous.
-We vary the length of legs to be $0.02 + 0.001*i$, where $i$ is the i-th indexed agent, while keeping the same parameters such as healthy reward, forward reward and ctrl cost (l2 cost function to penalize large actions).
-We increase the number of agents to 20, and plot the return with respect to frames.
-We generate a new sampled transition to validate the generalization nature of the algorithms.
-In order to fit the algorithm to continuous setting, we modified the proposed algorithm to a DDPG based algorithm, similar to any DQN related benchmarks.
-For FedQ-K, LFRL and FedAsynQ-Imavg, we discretize the state and action space.
-Similar to Cartpole and Acrobot environment, our proposed PFedDDPG-Rep achieves the best reward and generalize to new environments quickly as in Figure~\ref{fig:hopper}.
+We consider another environment, Hopper from Gym, whose state and action space are both continuous.
+To induce heterogeneity within between the agents' environments, we vary the length of legs to be $0.02 + 0.001 \cdot i$, where $i$ is the $i$-th agent, while keeping other parameters (such as healthy reward, forward reward, and control cost (the $l$2 cost function to penalize large actions), the same.
+We increase the number of agents to 20, and plot the return with respect to the number of frames.
+In addition to training, we also generate a new sampled transition to validate the algorithms' ability to generalize.

-\textbf{Linear Speedup.} We now verify the main theoretical result of the linear speedup.
-We vary the number of agents from 2 to 10.
-We compute the convergence time and compare it to the non-personalization counterpart.
-From Figure~\ref{fig:linearspeedup1}, we observe that the speedup (convergence time) is almost linearly increasing (decreasing) as the number of clients increases.
+In order to fit the algorithm to the continuous setting, we modified the proposed algorithm to a DDPG-based algorithm, similar to the DQN-related benchmarks.
+For FedQ-K, LFRL and FedAsynQ-ImAvg, we discretize the state and action spaces.
+Similar to Cartpole and Acrobot environments, our proposed PFedDDPG-Rep achieves the best reward and generalizes to new environments quickly, as shown in Figure~\ref{fig:hopper}.